jonasholbech/foofest/README.md

 # Front End Design Elective

-## Spring 2021
+## Autumn 2021

 Your task is to build two systems for our festival called FooFest.

 For that purpose, we have a lot of data, but more on that later.

-## System 1, the booking platform
+## System 1, the booking site

-We need you to build a platform where users can:
+We need you to build a site where users can:

 - Buy tickets
 - Reserve a "slot" at the different camping areas